linesma/Optimus-indicator-Depreciated-/README.md

 # Uninstall

 #### Note: This will not uninstall the Optimus-Switch GPU solution.
-This only uninstalls this indicator/ switching program.
+This only uninstalls this indicator program.

 1. Open the terminal and type.
 ```